suhasmaddali/Car-Prices-Prediction/README.md

 Here are the images of some of the cars that we have used in our predictions respectively.
 There are many other cars that are not included in the pics below.
 But feel free to have a look at all the images of different cars.

-## Directions to download the repository and run the notebook
+## 👉 Directions to download the repository and run the notebook

+This is for the Washington Bike Demand Prediction repository.
+But the same steps could be followed for this repository.

 1. You'll have to download and install Git that could be used for cloning the repositories that are present.
 The link to download Git is https://git-scm.com/downloads.